rogino/COSCNotes/COSC362/Exam Notes.md

 - Public key
 - Owner identity
+- Signature on the above signed by the CA
 - Metadata (e.g. validity period, algorithms)

+Usually signed with RSA since RSA verification is faster than ECDSA.

 Revocation: each CA has list of revoked certificates.